-Strategic Case Problem ONRC Gap [Importance / Urge Programme Response Resilience and Better Freight Connections: Parts of the network and service infrastructure lack resilience and are vulnerable to disruption Kakanui Valley Road (Second Bridge requires upgrading for economic potential of this rout the state highway network (SH area in the NOIC and is key for productivity from the scheme.
-Bridge Strengthening (1- 3yr planning horizon) due to adverse events, resulting in economic and Н Н social disruption Dunback Domain Road (Secondary Collector) - Dunback Domain Bridge requires upgrading for HPMV traffic to maximise economic potential.
-Provides the only suitable HCV access to the state highway (SH83) for an agricultural area and limestone quarry (Graymont) at the end of Limekiln Road.
-Alternate access points are only suitable for light vehicles due to width and visibility constraints.
-Bridge Strengthening (4- 10yr planning horizon) М М development of a District Transportation Plan to identify future gaps and allow strategic transport planning.
+Strategic Case Problem ONRC Gap [Importance / Urge Programme Response Resilience and Better Freight Connections: Parts of the network and service infrastructure lack resilience and are vulnerable to disruption Kakanui Valley Road (Second Bridge requires upgrading for economic potential of this rout the state highway network (Sharea in the NOIC and is key for productivity from the scheme.
+HPMV traffic to maximise te.
+This is a critical access to Bridge Strengthening (1- 3yr planning horizon) due to adverse events, resulting in economic and Н Н social disruption Dunback Domain Road (Secon Domain Bridge requires upgramaximise economic potential.
+HCV access to the state highwarea and limestone quarry (Gulimekiln Road.
+Alternate accellight vehicles due to width and Bridge Strengthening (4- 10yr planning horizon) M M development of a District Transportation Plan to identify future gaps and allow strategic transport planning.